 Social media is an excellent marketing tool for connecting with your audience and reaching new prospects, but it can also be a HIPAA landmine.
-That’s because, as explained here, “social media is anything but private—and it’s practically permanent, because once you put something online, chances are good it’s going to live forever.”
+That’s because, as explained in this guide, “social media is anything but private—and it’s practically permanent, because once you put something online, chances are good it’s going to live forever.”
 After all, “You might think you deleted that unfortunate tweet or photo, but if someone took a screenshot of it, it’s most definitely not gone for good.”

 So, what is a rehab therapy practice to do?
 First, develop a HIPAA-compliant social media policy; then, train your staff on it.
 Most importantly, you’ll want to refrain from providing medical advice or posting any PHI on social media (without prior written permission, of course).
 According to the HIPAA Journal, PHI “includes any text about specific patients as well as images or videos that could result in a patient being identified.”
 Instead, use your social media channels for “posting health tips, details of events, new medical research, bios of staff, and for marketing messages, provided no PHI is included in the posts.”